Applicant tracking software (ATS) organizes every aspect of finding and signing the most qualified people for your company.

 While some products don’t include this full range of functionality with their freemium or entry-level plans, each one makes them all available within the platform.

-This was really important to me, as you don’t want your teams or applicants bouncing back and forth between accounts to accomplish different steps of the process.
+This was really important to us, as you don’t want your teams or applicants bouncing back and forth between accounts to accomplish different steps of the process.
 A single system is more efficient on the backend and more professional on the front.

-I also wanted to include a range of options that would work for startups and small businesses, as well as those that are beginning to scale up.
+We also wanted to include a range of options that would work for startups and small businesses, as well as those that are beginning to scale up.

 Not everyone wants to completely retool their HR processes simply to level up their recruiting game.
 That’s why you’ll see mostly trim options on this list that excel in applicant tracking, and don’t expect/force you to purchase a larger system down the road.